Overview

 ATMs and Currency

-Look for “Multibanco” machines (usually silver/red) throughout the terminals and stations.
+Look for “Multibanco” machines (silver/red MB logo) throughout the terminals and stations.
 These are the official Portuguese banking network ATMs and are safer and cheaper than the standalone “Euronet” kiosks.
+You can find your nearest machine using the SIBS Multibanco website or the MB WAY app.

 When an ATM asks if you want to be “charged in your home currency” (USD/CAD/SGD), always select “No” or “Decline Conversion.”
 Letting your home bank handle the exchange rate will save you 5–10% in hidden fees.

 Immediately upon exiting any transport hub, you will encounter Calçada Portuguesa (traditional white and black cobblestones).
-These are beautiful but can be incredibly slippery when wet and are difficult for walkers or canes.
+These can be incredibly slippery when wet and are difficult for strollers, walkers, or canes.

 Safety

-Beware of individuals wearing high-visibility vests or unofficial “badges” who offer to help you with ticket machines.
-They often try to keep your change or charge a “service fee.”
-Only accept help from uniformed Metro or CP staff behind glass windows.
+Beware of individuals wearing high-visibility vests or unofficial badges offering help at ticket machines.
+They may try to keep your change or charge a fee.
+Only accept help from uniformed staff behind official glass counters.

 Overview